 Amtrak also usually tries to keep the lights slightly dimmer on the Quiet Car, although they're not dark by any stretch of the imagination, and you can always turn on the reading light if needed.

 As noted above, there's limited talking and no cell phone usage.
-But there are other rules for the Quiet Car.
 Passengers are not allowed to use any device which makes noise.
 That means no cell phones, music players, portable DVD players, or laptops with the speakers turned on.
-If you're using headphones make sure the volume is kept down so that they can't be heard by other people.
+If you're using headphones, make sure the volume is kept down so that they can't be heard by other people.